MirrorYuChen/ncnn_example/README.md

 # **I promise i'll update this project forever!**
 # 2020.02.23:
 ## 1. add vulkan option
+## 2. fix the network name of mobilenetssd
 # 2020.02.22:
 ## 1. split the model files from the project
 ## 2. add classifier && add object detecter